dreameddeath/couchbase-testing/core/core-service/README.md

 --------------
 ###features
 - Reflexion around href links for services (HATEOS)
-- Management of stats (metrics, ...) around the registered services
+- ~~Management of stats (metrics, ...) around the registered services~~
-- helpers around spring service scans
+- ~~helpers around spring service scans~~
-- self discovery of services should be based on path cache
+- ~~self discovery of services should be based on path cache~~
+- helpers on management of async service modes
+- normalisation of error management

 ###testing
 - ~~test the swagger api exposure~~